understanding-the-connected-home/book/README.md

 We know that connectivity increasingly makes its way into our living rooms, kitchens and bedrooms.
 Into our smoke detectors, lights, door locks, kitchen scales and ovens.
 We bring in more connectivity through fitness tracking wristbands and our phones and tablets, and take it along when we get into the driving computers that are our cars.

 **Understanding the connected home - how it can be structured it, how it can be designed, how we can engage with it and turn it off - these questions will be essential for living in this century.**

-Casa Jasmina is a ground breaking lab for exactly these questions, and we're very grateful we got to experience it so early on.

 This publication kicks off an exploration of various aspects of the connected home.
 It started out as a [series of blogposts](http://www.thewavingcat.com/tag/understandingtheconnectedhome/), but it became clear that we would want to increase the scope.
 So in a one week book sprint, we put down the ground work for an ongoing research project.